fische/gaoler/README.md

 * Clean:
   - clean vendor directory from any unused dependency
 * Restore:
-  - Restore GOPATH using list of dependencies from `gaoler.json`
+  - Restore vendor to statement as indicated in `gaoler.json`
+* Update:
+  - update using tags and similar syntax as node.js

 ### VCS